Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 Christmas lights in Macy’s

 During the show, over 100,000 multicolored LED lights dance to the music in the form of holiday characters.
 The Wanamaker organ—the largest pipe organ in the world—offers the soundtrack with songs like Frosty the Snowman, The Nutcracker, and Deck the Halls.
-Seeing the show is one of the best free things in the city at Christmas.
+Even better: it’s all free.

 Peddler’s Village